-- Two working days for Conferences in UAE (For morning sessions only) - Three working days for Conferences in GCC - Four working days for Conferences in Asian Countries & Far eastern. - Five working days for Conferences in Europe, North/South America and Australia & NZ iii.
-PROJECTS (PROJECT SHOWCASE)

-Note: Above leave is applicable only once in any academic year.
+- Two working days for Conferences in UAE (For morning sessions only) - Three working days for Conferences in GCC - Four working days for Conferences in Asian Countries & Far eastern. - Five working days for Conferences in Europe, North/South America and Australia & NZ Note: Above leave is applicable only once in any academic year.